isomerpages/sportsg-corp/_coaches-corner/Singapore Coach Excellence/SG Coach Theory Accreditation.md

 Direct Waiver for the SG-Coach Level 1 Theory course is given to those who have graduated from the following local courses:

 1. National Institute of Education's Diploma / Postgraduate Diploma / Degree in Physical Education **(MOE Teachers holding these certificates still need to apply for [VPS Accreditation](/sports-education/value-and-principles-in-sport/) from CoachSG)**
-2. Republic Polytechnic’s Diploma in Sport and Exercise Science (VPS Integrated)\*
+2. Republic Polytechnic's Diploma in Sport and Exercise Science (VPS Integrated)\*
-3. Republic Polytechnic’s Diploma in Sports Coaching (VPS Integrated)\*
+3. Republic Polytechnic's Diploma in Sports Coaching (VPS Integrated)\*
-4. Republic Polytechnic’s Part-Time Diploma in Sports (Coaching) (VPS Integrated)\*
+4. Republic Polytechnic's Part-Time Diploma in Sports (Coaching) (VPS Integrated)\*

 \*The waiver takes effect for AY17 intake of students onwards.